Sights (Japanese band)

 Sights (stylized as SIGHTS) was a Japanese improvisational jazz trio formed in Kyoto in 1990, featuring trombonist Yutaka Ohara, bassist Hiroshi Funato and drummer Yasuhiro Yoshigaki.
 They were a prominent force in the 1990s Kansai free improvisation scene, noted for their energetic live performances and eclectic musical style.

 History

-The group emerged out of Kyoto’s vibrant underground jazz and performance spaces.
-According to Jazz Critique No. 86 (1996), they played regularly in venues such as Minoya Hall and Kobe’s Big Apple, blending improvisation with theatrical flair to create a sound that was “joyful, powerful and intense.”
+The group emerged from Kyoto's vibrant underground jazz and performance spaces.
+According to Jazz Critique No. 86 (1996), they played regularly in venues such as Minoya Hall and Kobe's Big Apple, blending improvisation with theatrical flair to create a sound that was “joyful, powerful and intense.”

 According to contributor Hiroshi Funato in Jazz Critique No. 89 (1996), Sights stood out within the Kyoto scene for their adventurous spirit and the trio's deep musical rapport.
 They offered a live experience that was both approachable and challenging—reminiscent of a communal musical conversation, not just a performance.

 A live review by Toyoki Okajima in the same issue described their sound as “like a marching brass band passing through the venue,” despite the trio format.